-The Audit committee is made up of Mr. Jim Moody as chair, Mr. Mustafa and Mr. Beckert as members.
-The Compensation committee currently consists of Mr. Burki as its chairman and Mr. Mustafa as its member.
+The Audit committee is made up of Mr. Jim Moody as chair, Mr. Burki and Mr. Beckert as members.
+The Compensation committee currently consists of Mr. Burki as its chairman.
 The Nominating and Corporate Governance Committee currently consists of Mr. Beckert as chairman and Mr. Moody as members.
-Replacements for Mr. Randeree on the Compensation and Nominating and Corporate Governance Committees will be made at the next board of directors meeting.
+Additional members of the Compensation committee will be appointed at the next board of directors meeting.